zypA13510/librespeed/doc.md

 If the image is blank, this usually happens because PHP can't find the font files inside the `results` folder.
 You can fix your PHP config or edit `results/index.php` and use absolute paths for the fonts.
 This is a [known issue with PHP](http://php.net/manual/en/function.imagefttext.php) and no real solution is known.

 #### My server is behind Cloudflare and I can't reach full speed on some of the tests
-This is not a speedtest related issue, as it can be replicated in virtually any HTTP file upload/download.
+This is not a speed test related issue, as it can be replicated in virtually any HTTP file upload/download.
 Go to your domain's DNS settings and change "DNS and HTTP proxy (CDN)" to "DNS only", and wait for the settings to be applied (can take a few minutes).

 #### On Windows Server, using IIS, the upload test doesn't work, CORS errors are visible in the console